Get in touch today

 Personal data held by DWP for all other ESF purposes as required by European Commission regulations will be retained in line with the current guidance on GOV.UK at:

 You have a range of rights in relation to the information that is held about you by MOTW.
-You can make a request to the MHC in relation to any of these rights, and a response must provide within one month.
-You can make requests via our partners, directly to MOTW management team or email firstname.lastname@example.org
+You can make a request to MHC in relation to any of these rights, and a response must be provided within one month.
+You can make requests via our partners, directly to the MOTW management team or by emailing email@example.com

-You have the right to see a copy of the information that has been recorded about you on MOTW.
+You have the right to see a copy of the information that has been recorded about you on the MOTW programme.

-You have the right to restriction of your information being processed.
-You will need to provide ‘grounds relating to your particular situation’.
+You have the right to request that the information being stored and processed about you is restricted.
+You will need to provide ‘grounds relating to your particular situation’ in order to achieve this.

 You have the right to request that your information is restricted from being accessed or used.
 You might request this temporarily while other requests you make are being investigated, or permanently if you have successfully objected to your information being processed.